 I was attracted to this early watch because of the Royal cypher for Queen Anne that serves as the fusee stop foot.
 It dates to circa 1705 shortly after Anne ascended to the throne in 1702.
 Thomas Bell inherited tools from his uncle, the famous clock & watchmaker Benjamin Bell in 1791.
-The physicist Robert Hooke records for the first time the existence of a wheel cutting engine in England that he borrowed from Benjamin Bell in 1673/74.
+The physicist Robert Hooke records borrowing a wheel cutting engine from Benjamin Bell in 1673/74.
 Unfortunately, not much is known about his nephew Thomas, and very few of his signed clocks or watches survive.
 Perhaps he primarily became a supplier to the trade.

 Bell’s watch, like many from this period, is very nicely finished.
 The gilt-brass verge and fusee movement is signed Tho.
 Bell London with inward facing script.
 There is no serial number.
 Intricate, large folate balance table with grotesque mask at the neck and wonderful streamers depicting bird heads.
 Four divided crested Egyptian pillars.
 An identical cypher is present on a Charles Gretton watch, circa 1705 (Radage, 436).
 The silver pair case is unmarked.
 Inner case has a 7-knuckle hinge, outer has a 5-knuckle hinge.
 The champlevé dial made by master silversmith Ken Rockwell replacing an enamel dial that itself replaced the original silver dial sometime around the mid-18th century.
 It was commonplace to upgrade silver dials to more fashionable and easier-to-read enamel dials at that time.

 Brian Loomes, Clockmakers of Britain, 1286-1700, Mayfield Books, 2014